 Vivian Cooper Smith is a photo-artist based in Melbourne, Australia.
 Born in New Zealand, he lived in Bangladesh, India, and Perth, Australia before moving to Melbourne in 1999.
-Guided by a diffractive methodology which identifies the representational apparatus of photography as an active agent in our understanding of the world.
+His practice is informed by a diffractive methodology which identifies the representational apparatus of photography as an active agent in our understanding of the world.
 Vivian uses haptic and performative studio processes alongside re-photography to explore the conceptual and material possibilities this methodology offers.

 Recent solo exhibitions include Interference Pattern (with Rebecca Najdowski), Horsham Regional Art Gallery (2018), A light without stars, Galerie pompom, Sydney (2018), The Insufficient Photograph, Bus Projects, Melbourne (2017) and Apparition Apparatus, Galerie pompom, Sydney and Turner Galleries, Perth (2016).
 In 2018 Smith was included in the art fairs Sydney Contemporary and Spring 1883 with Galerie pompom.